Baduit/YololTranslator/core/v2/README.md

 * Possibility to load several dictionnaries, and a better API to load them
 * Put everything in a namespace
 * Use custom exceptions
+* Units tests on the part that are easily testable